I meet your criteria but I hate the idea of asking for charity.

 If you have financial resources besides income available to you, we would not normally give a grant.
 But if using your savings leaves you with a shortfall, we will consider your application.

 My friend has worked professionally in the music industry for many years.
 They have a drink problem and can no longer work but feel too embarrassed to apply for help.

 We understand.
 We make no judgements about people’s circumstances and all applications are treated confidentially.
 Please encourage your friend to apply.

 Yes.
 Owning your home does not disqualify you.
 But we will ask you to state the approximate value of your home.
 In those rare cases where an applicant owns valuable secondary assets such as a second home we will be unable to help.

 I am an artist / roadie / music worker who has stopped working due to illness.
 Can I apply for financial relief?

 Yes.
 But please bear in mind that to qualify for financial relief, your household expenses must exceed your household income.
 This might not be the case if you have an employer paying sickness benefit.

 I have been on your website and realise I know some of your board directors.
 How can I be certain they won’t know I have applied for help?

 We understand that the music industry can feel like a small world.
 Support Act abides by state and federal privacy laws and all of our staff are bound by a confidentiality agreement.
 This means that the information you provide will be treated confidentially at all times.
 No personal details of your application are disclosed to our board of directors.

 Can you assist with funeral expenses?

 Yes, we are able to contribute towards the cost of funerals to a maximum of $5k.

 Why do you ask me to provide the names and contact details of two referees?

-When you apply, we will contact your referees to verify that you have worked professionally in music.
+When you apply, we may contact your referees to verify that you have worked professionally in music.
 We will not disclose any details of your application to your referees.

 Do I have to be Australian?